Gluten free diet on a budget

 Having two or three meat free days can also help to reduce the cost of your shopping bill and may help you reach the recommended target of at least five portions of fruits and vegetables a day.

-Planning is the key to eating healthily and helps to reduce waste.
 Planning your meals in advance means you can make a detailed shopping list and only buy what you really need.
 If a seven day meal plan feels too rigid, try a five day meal plan for Monday to Friday to allow some flexibility at weekends or aim for one night a week when you go off plan.

 If you have children, get them involved in planning meals for the week ahead.
 This can really help if you have a child who is more particular about what they eat as they feel more in control and can choose their favourites.
 Set aside a few minutes each week to plan your meals and try to do this before you go shopping, so you only buy what you need.